dbeale-epam/developer-training-02/exercise-01/README.md

 ## Now make some changes to  front-end components

-1. Download and install the latest version of Eclipse from [here](https://www.eclipse.org/downloads/packages/release/2018-09/r/eclipse-ide-java-ee-developers)
+1. Note the *.txt files within the acceleratoraddon folder
-2. Click on this [link](https://marketplace.eclipse.org/content/sap-hybris-commerce-development-tools-eclipse) and drag the "Install" button onto your Eclipse IDE
+2. Modify contents of a file
-3. Choose File->Import-> [y] hybris -> Import Platform
+3. Build the system with `ant clean all`
-4. Point to the location of your **bin/platform** folder, ensure 'Tomcat start/stop multi-thread' option is disabled
+4. Note whole the files have been copied over to the target extension